justmelnyc/react-soft-slider/README.md

 | `style`           | `object`                            | style passed to the slider wrapper                                                                |                                             |
 | `slideStyle`      | `object` or `(i: number) => object` | style passed to the slides                                                                        |                                             |

-### Springs configruation
+### Springs configuration

-React-soft-slider uses two springs, that you can configure to your liking.
+React-soft-slider uses two springs, one for the dragged slide, and one for the other slides, that you can configure to your liking.
 It accepts any options supported by react-spring, including durations if you're not happy with how springs feel [see here for more info](https://www.react-spring.io/docs/hooks/api).

 ## Gotchas